 I’m perfectly healthy, why should I get immunised?

 Even if you’re otherwise fit and healthy, there may be people in your community who aren’t.
-The flu is highly contagious and people with influenza may be infectious before showing symptoms, which means you could unknowingly pass the virus on to family and friends who are more vulnerable (including young children, elderly, or pregnant).
+The flu is highly contagious and people with influenza may be infectious before showing symptoms, which means you could unknowingly pass the virus on to family and friends who are more vulnerable (including young children, elderly, people with chronic health issues or those who are pregnant) .

-While most people recover from the flu in about a week, it can sometimes lead to serious health problems or a stay in hospital.
-The elderly, or people with certain medical conditions, like asthma or diabetes, can experience complications or worsening health problems.
+While most people recover from the flu in about a week, it can sometimes lead to serious health problems or a stay in hospital and in severe cases, be deadly.

 Symptoms include fever, muscle aches, headaches, a lack of energy, dry cough, sore throat and possibly a runny nose.
 The fever and achiness often last 3-5 days, but low energy and the cough can last for two weeks or more.

-Getting immunised is one of the simplest, and most important things you can do to protect yourself, help stop the spread, and protect those who are more vulnerable – young children, the elderly, those who are pregnant or have existing medical conditions.
+Getting immunised is one of the simplest, and most important things you can do to protect yourself, help stop the spread, and protect those who are more vulnerable.

 Where can I go to get my flu vaccine?